kevinwang09/APES/README.md

 models.
 The reason for doing this is that the exhaustive variable selection can be performed much faster in the linear model space.

-The current implementation of APES supports logistic, poisson and Cox regression models.
+The current implementation of APES supports logistic, Poisson and Cox regression models.

 ``` r